Continuous nonlinear adaptive experimental design with gradient flow: Conclusions and future directions

 \section{Conclusions and future directions}

 Efficient data acquisition is crucial for learning physical systems.
-By computing a probability distribution that quantifies the data importance, we are able to reduce the experiment cost and fetch only the valuable measurements.
-The novel gradient flow and particle simulation help carry out the computation for optimal design over probability measure space $\pr_2$.
-Since most physical models are highly nonlinear, the design measure $\rho$ and the parameters to-be-reconstruct $\vecsigma^*$ have mutual dependences.
-We proposed the two-layer optimization scheme that adaptively solves $\rho$ and $\vecsigma^*.$ We provided both the brute-force and the streamlined algorithms.
-Their difference lies in the update of unknowns $\vecsigma$ for given $\rho$.
-The streamlined formulation allows the straightforward one-step update for $\vecsigma$, which greatly improves the computational cost.
-The main algorithms were applied to the Lorenz dynamical system and the Schr\"{o}dinger model.
-Our algorithms return the design measures that identify the valuable measurements, revealing the interesting physics underneath.
+By computing an optimal probability distribution that quantifies the importance of data, we can weight the data accordingly to best extract reconstruction of unknown parameters.
+Novel gradient flow and particle simulation methods can calculate experimental designs over probability measure space $\pr_2$.
+Since most physical models are highly nonlinear, the design measure $\rho$ and the vector $\vecsigma^*$ of parameters to be recovered are co-dependent.
+We proposed a bilevel optimization scheme that adaptively solves for $\rho$ and $\vecsigma^*.$ The difference between our two algorithmic approaches --- brute-force and streamlined --- lies in the update of unknowns $\vecsigma^*$ for a given measure $\rho$.
+The streamlined formulation employs the one-step update for $\vecsigma^*$, reducing computational cost.
+We applied these methods to the Lorenz dynamical system and a Schr\"{o}dinger model.
+Our algorithms returned optimal design measures and revealed interesting physics phenomena.

-Despite the promising empirical performances, the current work still has several limitations, which we leave to the future studies below.

-\begin{enumerate} \item {\bf Convergence theory.} We would like to continue the theoretical aspect of the adaptive gradient flow \cref{alternative alg}.
-Open problems include the algorithm's basic convergence rate with respect to, such as the sample size $N$ and number of iterations $T$.
-But the mutual dependence between the design distribution $\rho$ and the reconstruction $\vecsigma^*[\rho]$ prompts analytical challenges.
-Is it possible to examine the convergence of \cref{alternative alg} via studying the coupled updating system of $\rho$ and $\vecsigma^*?$ Is it guaranteed that the evolution of $\rho$ leads to the evolution of $\vecsigma^*[\rho]$ approaching the ground-truth $\vecsigma_\true?$
+Despite promising empirical performance, the current work still has several limitations described below, which will be the subjects of future studies. \begin{enumerate} \item {\bf Convergence theory.} The convergence properties of the adaptive gradient flow method (\cref{alternative alg}) need to be understood better.
+Open problems include the dependence of these properties on the sample size $N$ and number of iterations $T$.
+The dependence between the design distribution $\rho$ and the reconstruction $\vecsigma^*[\rho]$ prompts analytical challenges.
+Is it possible to examine the convergence of \cref{alternative alg} via studying the coupled updating system of $\rho$ and $\vecsigma^*$?
+Does evolution of the design measure $\rho$ lead to the reconstruction $\vecsigma^*[\rho]$ converging to the ground-truth $\vecsigma_\true?$

-\item {\bf Efficiency improvement.} Some hyperparameters in our algorithms (such as the sample size $N$) are set a priori.
-For computation efficiency, these hyperparameters can be tuned adaptively as well.
-For instance, when the sample particle $\theta_i$ gets updated, the algorithm moves on and throw away $\text{data}(\theta_i).$ Since querying the data observation consumes time and human labor, can we develop a scheme to recycle the acquired information?
-Can we also robustly choose the step-size $\Delta t$ and iteration number $T$ to achieve fast convergence? \end{enumerate}